PeterPain/chessboardjs/README.md

 # heatboard.js

 heatboard.js is a fork of oakmacs [chessboard.js](https://github.com/oakmac/chessboardjs) with added heat map functionality. heatboard.js is a JavaScript chessboard component.
-It depends on [jQuery].
+It depends on jQuery.

-Please see [chessboardjs.com] for basic usage.
+Please see [chessboardjs.com](chessboardjs.com) for basic usage.

 ## New functions in heatboard.js